21 March: From Memory to Mandate

 On 21 March each year, people around the world mark the International Day for the Elimination of Racial Discrimination.

-Sharpeville became a turning point in the global struggle against racial injustice.
-It stands as a reminder of what happens when systems of discrimination are normalised, and of the courage of ordinary people who refuse to accept them.
+Sharpeville marked a turning point in the global struggle against racial injustice.
+It remains a powerful reminder of what can happen when systems of discrimination are normalised—and of the courage of ordinary people who refuse to accept them.

 More than sixty years on, racial discrimination has not disappeared.
 Its forms have changed, but its impact remains.